leatherbackwallet/KGO-UPDTAED/backend/ADMIN_SETUP.md

 2. Verify MongoDB connection
 3. Check server logs for errors
 4. Run the setup script manually: `npm run setup-admin`

-### Duplicate Admin Users
-1. Check your database for existing admin users
-2. Use the setup script which checks for existing users
-3. Clear the database and re-seed if needed

 ### Permission Issues
 1. Ensure the admin role has `['*']` permissions